 When the 20th anniversary came around in March of 2013, and recalling the horrendous experience, Sandy became re-energized and decided to get reinvolved in the reform work in hopes of seeing real change occur within her lifetime.
 With input from several leaders and members of various adoption activist groups, it was concluded that a national focus and direction was needed.
 It was then that the Adoption ALARM Network, founded originally in 1987, was re-established.
 Please visit us at: www.facebook.com/groups/AdoptionALARM and join our efforts!

 and check out the Files Folder where you can

 download documents for your perusal.

-Calling for An Executive Order / Federal Mandate to provide every adoptee a copy of their original birth certificate
+Calling for An Executive Order / Federal Mandate to provide every ADULT ADOPTEE in America a copy of their

 based upon the 14th Amendment and

 Your financial support is needed in order to carry out